MikuMikuShaders/FirstPersonCamera/README.md

 FirstPersonCamera
 ========
-`FirstPersonCamera` is an extension pack of MikuMikuDance, it is written in C++ and based on [MMDPlugin](https://bowlroll.net/file/135503)
+A WASD keyboard layout in MikuMikuDance, it is written in C++ and based on [MMDPlugin](https://bowlroll.net/file/135503)

 Requirements:
 -----------